- The flicker effect (FOOC) in A/B testing skews results and degrades user experience

 - Zero impact on Core Web Vitals: no CLS increase, no LCP degradation, no INP penalty

 The flicker effect — also called Flash of Original Content (FOOC) — is the most visible failure mode in A/B testing.
-Visitors briefly see the original page before the variant loads, creating a jarring visual jump that biases test results and degrades user experience.
-Closely related: Cumulative Layout Shift (CLS), where A/B test modifications cause page elements to jump after loading, directly harming your Core Web Vitals scores.
+Visitors briefly see the original page before the variant loads, creating a jarring visual jump that skews test results and degrades user experience.
+Closely related: Cumulative Layout Shift (CLS), where changes from A/B testing cause page elements to jump after loading, directly impacting your Core Web Vitals scores.

-Varify.io solves both with performance-first architecture: an 11.5 KB script that applies variants before page visual rendering (under 30ms), zero layout shift, and no measurable impact on LCP or INP.
-For context: Google Optimize (now discontinued) had similar performance characteristics — Varify maintains this standard while adding a visual editor, GA4/BigQuery integration, and cookie-less testing.
+Varify.io solves both issues with a performance-focused architecture: an 11.5 KB script that applies variants before the page's visual rendering (under 30ms), zero layout shift, and no measurable impact on LCP or INP.
+For context: Google Optimize (now discontinued) had similar performance characteristics — Varify maintains that standard while adding a visual editor, GA4/BigQuery integration, and cookie-less testing.

-When a testing tool loads after page rendering, visitors see the original version for 100-500ms before the variant appears.
-This "flash" introduces observer bias: visitors notice the change, affecting their behavior differently than if they had only seen the variant.
-Your test measures the impact of the change PLUS the impact of seeing the change happen — contaminating results.
+When a testing tool loads after the page renders, visitors see the original version for 100-500ms before the variant appears.
+This "flash" introduces observer bias: visitors notice the change, which influences their behavior differently than if they had only seen the variant.
+Your test is measuring the impact of the change PLUS the impact of seeing the change — contaminating results.

 Cumulative Layout Shift (CLS)

-A/B test modifications that change element sizes, add/remove content, or swap images after page load cause layout shifts.
-Google measures CLS as a Core Web Vital — scores above 0.1 are classified as "needs improvement".
-A poorly implemented A/B test can move CLS from "good" to "poor" for every visitor in the test.
+A/B testing changes that modify element sizes, add/remove content, or swap images after page load cause layout shifts.
+Google measures CLS as a Core Web Vital — values above 0.1 are rated "needs improvement."
+Poorly implemented A/B testing can shift CLS from "good" to "poor" for every visitor in the test.

 Heavy testing scripts delay Largest Contentful Paint (LCP).
-A 150 KB testing script that loads synchronously can add 200-500ms to LCP — enough to measurably reduce conversion rates.
+A 150 KB testing script loading synchronously can add 200-500ms to LCP — enough to measurably reduce conversion rates.
 The irony: the tool meant to improve conversions actively harms them.

 |---|---|---|---|---|